This post is part of a series: Becoming Agile.

 Finding a good Sprint Goal is sometimes hard -- if it is too hard, it might be a sign for that the team's job is not clear enough.
 Most of the time, though, defining the Goal is done quickly.
 And it may also be fun if you like: use movie references or titles for one or the other Sprint (try not to exaggerate, since this blurs the purpose of it).

-The links marked with (AL) are so-called "affiliate links".
-If you buy something from the seller via this link, I get a commission from your purchase.
+If you buy something from the seller via the link above, I get a commission from your purchase.
 For you the price remains unchanged.